What Is Generative Engine Optimization (GEO)?

 GEO asks:

-In generative search, users often never click a link.
+In generative search, users often never leave the results.

-Generative engines don’t “browse” the internet the way people do.
+Generative engines don’t “browse” like humans do.
+They:

 Pull from trusted sources